-Revisiting Bruce Dickinson’s Solo Album ‘Tyranny of Souls’
+When Bruce Dickinson Went Solo Again on ‘Tyranny of Souls’

-Not that this was in any way surprising, since Tyranny of Souls had much in common with Dickinson’s final, widely acclaimed pair of LPs prior to rejoining the Maiden machinery, 1997’s Accident of Birth and ’98’s The Chemical Wedding.
-From those efforts, Dickinson kept a concerted focus on heavy metal -- as opposed to the experiments of his initial solo work -- and the dependable presence of collaborator Roy Z., who produced, played guitar and bass and co-wrote all of the new album’s tracks.
+It wasn't in any way surprising, since Tyranny of Souls had much in common with Dickinson’s final, widely acclaimed pair of LPs prior to rejoining Maiden, 1997’s Accident of Birth and ’98’s The Chemical Wedding.
+From those efforts, Dickinson kept a concerted focus on heavy metal – as opposed to the experiments of his initial solo work – and the dependable presence of collaborator Roy Z., who produced, played guitar and bass and co-wrote all of the new album’s tracks.

 Listen to Bruce Dickinson's 'River of No Return'